 - Do I focus on single-objective EAs or multi-objective EAs?

 Nevertheless, the decisions had to be made.
 I selected Python as the programming language simply due to its rise in popularity (in 2019), and the reason this was a difficult choice was because there is a wealth of resources written in MATLAB.
 Of the resources written in MATLAB, it is a shame to not be able to use PlatEMO, which is a well-maintained open source platform for Evolutionary Multi-objective Optimisation.
-In its place, when a software library is needed, I will turn to PyGMO, the Python Parallel Global Multi-objective Optimiser.
+In its place, when a software library is needed, I will turn to Platypus, which provides optimisation algorithms and analysis tools for multi-objective optimisation.

 For the structure of the chapters and sections, I have decided to lead entirely by example.
 There will be code to demonstrate every concept used, and I will show how we can implement algorithms from their mathematical representation.
 In these cases, I will focus on the readability of the implementations rather than their performance.

 Finally, I will focus on multi-objective EAs as this represents the majority of real-world problems.
 However, single-objective EAs will make an appearance to highlight the differences between the two.